--fullness as in Awareness, especially outwards (allo-centric mindfulness, menmitsu).
+-Fullness as in Awareness, especially interactive

 “Your work is still working.
-Very powerful stuff. thank you!!”
+Very powerful stuff.
+Thank you!!”

-“I loved the definition of ‘levity’ as a lightness…humor is always a possibility, but not an imperative.
+“I loved the definition of ‘levity’ as a lightness.
+Humor is always a possibility, but not an imperative.
 So freeing.”

 Lightfulness @ Work

-Team Building, Team Training, Wellness/Mindfulness Sessions
+Team Building, Team Training

 Lightfulness Training emphasizes individual well-being and team cohesiveness to create a workplace where collaboration will flourish, favoring creative solutions over arguments.
 At the heart of the strategy is giving co-workers tools and resources where lightness, empathy and humor can be shared in the workplace.
 Lightfulness Trainings are also great for stress reduction, as mindfulness trainings, and a good amount of fun.

-Trainings can be a series of short sessions, a longer 2 to 3 hour session, or as an ongoing practice
+Training offerings include a series of short sessions, a longer 2 to 3 hour session, or as an ongoing practice

-Moshe has worked with: Calsoft, Comcast, Dolby, Mattel, Médecins Du Monde, PayPal…
+These companies have benifitted: Calsoft, Comcast, Dolby, Mattel, Médecins Du Monde, PayPal…

 - Individual Well-being